Liu Tingting (gymnast): 2015

 Liu's first major competition of the year was the 2015 Chinese National Championships at the end of May, marking her third time competing at the senior-level championships.
 Liu qualified in second place to the all-around final, behind only Wang Yan, third place to the uneven bars final behind Fan Yilin and Tan Jiaxin, and fourth place to the floor exercise final.
 In the team competition, Liu once again led the Guangdong provincial team to the podium, winning a team bronze medal.
 In the all-around final, a fall on the balance beam caused her to place sixth, although she was still the top-placing junior athlete ahead of Luo Huan.
-In event finals, Liu placed eighth on uneven bars and fifth on floor exercise.
+In event finals, Liu placed eighth in uneven bars and fifth in floor exercise.

-Liu then competed two weeks later at the national junior championships, entering as the defending champion.
+Liu competed two weeks later at the national junior championships, entering as the defending champion.
 She qualified to the all-around final in first place and to all four event finals.
 She then placed second in the team final with her provincial team, which included for the first time Chen Yile.
 In the all-around final, Liu defended her title to win the gold medal, placing three points ahead of runner-up Luo Huan.
 In event finals, Liu performed very well.
-She placed first on balance beam, second on uneven bars behind Luo, third on vault behind Liu Jinru and Zhang Jin, and fourth on floor exercise.
+She placed first in balance beam, second in uneven bars behind Luo, third in vault behind Liu Jinru and Zhang Jin, and fourth in floor exercise.
 Interestingly, Liu Tingting, Luo Huan, Chen Yile, Zhang Jin, and Liu Jinru were the five members of the world championships team three years later.

 Based on her results at the senior- and junior-level national championships, Liu was selected to compete at the Junior Japan International in September, a major international meet for junior-level competitors.
-Although she was considered a podium threat for the all-around, mistakes on floor exercise in the all-around final ultimately resulted in a fifth-place finish.
-She then placed fifth in the uneven bars final, but then concluded her competition by rebounding to win the gold medal on the balance beam, ahead of American junior national champions Laurie Hernandez and Jazmyn Foberg.
+Although she was considered a podium threat for the all-around, mistakes in the floor exercise in the all-around final ultimately resulted in a fifth-place finish.
+She then placed fifth in the uneven bars final, but then concluded her competition by rebounding to win the gold medal in the balance beam, ahead of American junior national champions Laurie Hernandez and Jazmyn Foberg.
 This marked Liu's first international gold medal.

 Liu's final junior competition was the National Youth Games, a quadrennial multi-sport event for Chinese athletes under the age of 21, in October.
 Although Guangdong did not field a full team, Liu individually won gold medals in the all-around, uneven bars, and balance beam finals.
-She had the top score on every single event in the all-around final, and the highest difficulty score in both event finals.
-She also placed third on floor exercise.
+She had the top score in every single event in the all-around final, and the highest difficulty score in both event finals.
+She also placed third in floor exercise.
 These results cemented Liu as a contender for the Chinese team in the coming Olympic year.